-With that being said, we also need to understand when it is applicable to engage 4×4 low and when we should drive in 4×4 high or 4H.
-The next part of this article discusses when to engage 4×4 low, how fast we should drive in 4×4 hi and what happens to the driving dynamics of the 4×4 when we engage low range.
+The next part of this article discusses when to engage 4×4 low, how fast we should drive in 4×4 high, and what happens to the driving dynamics of the 4×4 when we engage low range.

 Knowing when to select 4×4 low is very important for the safeguarding of your 4×4 as well as the safety of you and any occupants in your vehicle.